OpenSCAP/jenkins/ansible/README.md

 Ansible playbook.

 ### Extend the root partition
-Depending on the image you use to create the AWS instances you may need to extend the root partition.
+Depending on the system image you use (especially likely on AWS), you may need to extend the root partition.
 This is a dangerous step which is why we don't even attempt it in the playbook.
 This is applicable to both the master and workers.